-Sausage… they say everyone loves it, until they see how it’s made.
+Sausage… they say everyone loves it until they see how it’s made.
 When I saw how it was made commercially, I cringed.
 There’s a lot going on in commercial sausage-making and in the end, it’s jacked with a lot of things we can’t pronounce.
 Things that are probably worse than the original meat and fat content.
 But when I make it at home, it’s something of a small miracle.
-I realize not everyone is making sausage at home… but those of us who are have the inclination to do things our own way.
+I realize not everyone is making sausage at home… but those of us who have the inclination to do things our own way.
 We can be creative about the things we add to our sausage and in the end, we know exactly what’s in it.
 That to me is the incentive to make it myself.
 Everything I eat is intentional.
 If I know it’s not good for me, I try not to put it in my body, or at worse, use it in moderation.

 I don’t consider myself a carnivore and I’ll enjoy a vegetarian dish just as much as a dish with meat.
 I believe a diet of mostly plants is good for you but I also believe a diet absent of animal protein is not good for you.
 Most of us have wondered once or twice how our elders have lived long lives eating bacon for breakfast, and adding lard in their pie crusts.
-Could half the reason be because at the same time, they weren’t stuffing their face with processed foods?
+Could half the reason be that at the same time, they weren’t stuffing their face with processed foods?
 When they woke, they didn’t have toaster treats, baked goods and other things made of aspartame, MSG and HFCS.
 They had good ole’ fashioned eggs and bacon… then they went outside and worked it off during the day.
 Like them, our family tries to eat a diverse diet and in moderation.

-So where does sausage fit in to all of this?
+So where does sausage fit into all of this?
 Sausage is something that is questionably bad for you.
 However, I submit that a little of everything that is unprocessed is OK for you… in moderation.
 Having been made by our own hand and knowing the ingredients is even greater.

 So to the point of this article, I’ve made sausages from rabbit, chicken, venison, and most recently pork.
 I’ve smoked it, froze it fresh, and I’m just completing a curing/drying chamber to get into the wonderful world of Charcuterie.
-In my quest of trying to make a great sausage, I failed the first few times, because I lacked knowing the basics.
+In my quest of trying to make great sausage, I failed the first few times, because I lacked knowing the basics.
 My sausages turned out dry and crumbly, or tough and with weird textures.
 However, since understanding a few key things and changing my process to accommodate, I’ve never looked back.
 I wish these requisites for good sausage were more clear to me from the beginning.

 - Clean your tools and your area really good… we’re working with raw meat.
-It’s obvious right?
+It’s obvious, right?

 - Everything needs to be kept COLD.
 Your meat, your spices, your water, the grinder attachments, the tray you will be grinding in to.
 Everything.
 Cold!